Y-O-S-H/1_Food/README.md

 ## Why you need food
-*These daily values are for one adult human; listed by importance*
+*These daily values are for one adult human; listed by importance.*
-* Energy
-2000 Calories OR 8700 kJ
+		* Energy									2000 Calories OR 8700 kJ
-* Sodium
+		* Sodium									2,300mg
-2,300mg
-* Protein
+		* Protein									50g
-50g
-* Dietary fibre
+		* Dietary fibre								30g
-30g
-* Fat
+		* Fat										70g
-70g
-* Saturated fatty acids
+		* Saturated fatty acids						24g
-24g
-* Carbohydrate
+		* Carbohydrate								310g
-310g
-* Sugars
+		* Sugars									90g

-90g
+###Concerns

+		Q: What am I supposed to do with the above information?
+		A: Before we get fancy and start asking questions before we've evern started, let's just get you fed and happy first.

-		Q: What if I can't/don't eat one (or more) of the above daily; or eat too much of one?
+		Q: What if I can't/don't eat one (or more) of the above daily; or eat too much?
-		A: The closer you can get to the above basic values by controlling your own intake, the greater your mental and physical capacity to both handle problems and improve life.
+		A: The closer you can get to the above basic values through controlling your own intake, the greater your mental and physical capacity to both handle problems and improve life.
+Simple as that.

 ##How to achieve your food needs
 ###Gathering